 To Maria: “You wanted to say hello to Preema.
 Next time you can ask before you touch her, or wave to her.”

-And that brings us back to the crux of selective intervention: it just depends on the situation.
-In the beginning, it feels useful to have a “script” of sorts like the one I have provided here.
-Eventually it will feel authentic and easy to vary based on what is happening in the moment.
+When it comes to selective intervention, what you will do is different each time depending on the situation.
+In the beginning, it might feel useful to you to have a script of sorts like the one I have provided here.
+With practice, it will feel authentic and easy to intervene based on what is happening in the moment.